 To open an elevated Command Prompt, type ‘cmd’ into the text box and hit Ctrl + Shift + Enter.

-To grant admin access, click Yes at the User Account Control box.
+To grant admin access, click Yes in the User Account Control box.

 To flush your DNS cache, enter the following command and press Enter once you’re in the elevated CMD prompt: